Kylie Horner, LCSW — Psychotherapist in Beacon, NY and Manhattan

 Training & Affiliations

-- Post-Graduate Psychoanalytic Training Institute for Contemporary Psychotherapy
+- Post-Grad Psychoanalytic Training (in progress), Institute for Contemporary Psychotherapy (ICP)

-At times I also draw on Attachment-Focused EMDR, which attends not just to “Big T” traumatic events but to cumulative early relational wounds — ruptures in safety, attunement, and connection — that shape how we carry pain and the beliefs we have about ourselves.
+At times I also draw on Eye Movement Desensitization and Reprocessing (EMDR), which attends not just to "Big T" traumatic events but to cumulative early relational wounds — ruptures in safety, attunement, and connection — that shape how we carry pain and the beliefs we have about ourselves.
 It uses bilateral stimulation to help the nervous system integrate negative emotions and beliefs connected to past experiences.

 Areas of Focus